Caio-Felice-Cunha/MarketBasketAnalysis/README.md

 # Retail with Market Basket Analysis
-how to better sell your products<br>
+How to better sell your products and services<br>
 [The report](https://github.com/Caio-Felice-Cunha/MarketBasketAnalysis/blob/main/Market-Basket-Analysis-Report.pdf)

 ![imagem](https://user-images.githubusercontent.com/111542025/226082263-2a7f3a81-22ae-4ec2-86f9-940b1dd6639a.jpeg)